Simon Bradstreet: Massachusetts Bay Colony

 After a brief stay in Boston, Bradstreet made his first residence in Newtowne (later renamed Cambridge), near the Dudleys in what is now Harvard Square.
 In 1637, during the Antinomian Controversy, he was one of the magistrates that sat at the trial of Anne Hutchinson, and voted for her banishment from the colony.
-In 1639 he was granted land in Salem, near that of John Endecott.
+In 1639, he was granted land in Salem, near that of John Endecott.
 He lived there for a time, moving in 1634 to Ipswich before becoming one of the founding settlers of Andover in 1648.

-In 1666 his Andover home was destroyed by fire, supposedly because of "the carelessness of the maid".
+In 1666, his Andover home was destroyed by fire, supposedly because of "the carelessness of the maid".
 He had varied business interests, speculating in land, and investing with other colonists in a ship involved in the coasting trade.
-In 1660 he purchased shares in the Atherton Trading Company, a land development company with interests in the "Narragansett Country" (present-day southern Rhode Island).
+In 1660, he purchased shares in the Atherton Trading Company, a land development company with interests in the "Narragansett Country" (present-day southern Rhode Island).
 He became one of its leading figures, serving on the management committee, and publishing handbills advertising its lands.

-When he died he owned more than 1500 acre of land in five communities spread across the colony.
+At the time of his death he owned more than 1500 acre of land in five communities spread across the colony.
 He was known to own two slaves, a woman named Hannah and her daughter Billah.

 Bradstreet was heavily involved in colonial politics.
 When the council met for the first time in Boston, Bradstreet was selected to serve as colonial secretary, a post he would hold until 1644.
 He was politically moderate, arguing against legislation and judicial decisions punishing people for speaking out against the governing magistrates.
 Bradstreet was also outspoken in opposition to the witch hysteria that infested his home town of Salem, culminating in numerous trials in 1692.

 He served for many years as a commissioner representing Massachusetts to the New England Confederation, an organization that coordinated matters of common interest (principally defense) among most of the New England colonies.
 He was regularly chosen as an assistant, serving on the council that dominated the public affairs of the colony, but did not reach higher office until 1678, when he was first elected deputy governor under John Leverett.
 He was against military actions against some of the colony's foreign neighbors, opposing official intervention in a French Acadian dispute in the 1640s, and also spoke against attacking the New Netherland during the First Anglo-Dutch War (1652–1654).